orangeundgruen/pdsnd_github/README.md

 2021-04-24

 ### Project Title
-UDACITY Project 3
+UDACITY Project Git

 ### Description
-Describe what your project is about and what it does
+The script is written to explore bikeshare data in US.
+User input is requested, data are filtered and analyses are run automatically.

 ### Files used
 Include the files used